odisfm/cxp-manual/docs/manual/setup.md

+---
+weight: 0
+---

 # Setup

 This section covers the initial installation steps you will need to complete in order to use ClyphX Pro.
 Please take your time when completing these steps.
-If you should run into trouble when performing any of these steps, please refer to the [Troubleshooting](/troubleshooting) section.
+If you should run into trouble when performing any of these steps, please refer to the [Troubleshooting](/manual/troubleshooting) section.

 ## Installing ClyphX Pro